FedML-AI/FedML-docs/installation-distributed-computing.md

 ```
 Note that the "run_fedavg_distributed_pytorch.sh" script should be executed at the path "fedml_experiments/distributed/fedavg".

 If you find any issue in above steps, please feel free to post comments.
-The comments will be transformed as a GitHub issue.
+New comments will be transformed as GitHub issues.